Foreign currency accounts vs. global business accounts—what’s the difference?

 You’re able to create Global Accounts in the US, UK, EU, or HK in minutes.
 You’re able to send, receive, and hold funds in 11+ different currencies.
 Create individual wallets for these currencies, and you can start making payments immediately.

 And when you do decide to pay out your money, we offer competitive exchange rates that are just 0.3% or 0.6% above the interbank exchange rate.

 So when you’re ready to streamline how you collect, hold, and pay money internationally, connect with our product specialists to find out more.

 Keen to see how it works?
-Get in touch today to book a demo.
+Get in touch today.